engineyard/ey-docs/pages/make-changes-to-nginx-or-monit-configuration.md

 ## Monit

-You can also edit and keep any monit configs inside of:
+You can keep any monit configs inside of: `/etc/monit.d/*`

-    /etc/monit.d/*

 This can be useful if you're trying to increase the memory limit for mongrels or background processes, etc.